A push category is a template that is used to outline the general behaviour of a push notification.

 - Default Icon: This field is Android only and allows you to upload an icon that will replace the default app icon on the notification.
 Our Mobile push notifications creative guidelines advises icon sizing.

-Once that you have created the category you can include it in your campaign from the Android, iOS or Web Push tabs respectively.
+Once you have created the category you can include it in your campaign from the Android, iOS or Web Push tabs respectively.
 Click on the Category input field, and it will show a list of all available categories that can be used with that particular channel.

 If there is any additional information needed for the category (such as the URL for a category with action Open URL, or the deeplink string for a category with action Go to Deeplink), new input fields will be displayed.